 To understand the role played by incentives in this environment, it is instructive to examine the benchmark case where the principal does not know the agent's type but can observe his signals.
-Here, the principal can screen the agent, even in the absence of a public outcome, by using the variance of the observed signals: since the good type receives more precise information, he is more likely to receive signal profiles with a large proportion of identical signals (or, equivalently, profiles with lower signal variance).
-The public outcome provides another instrument for screening, as the good type's signals are also more likely to match that outcome.
-The principal's optimal hiring decision in this benchmark therefore combines accuracy and consistency by using two thresholds (Theorem 1).
-The agent is hired either when he is consistently accurate and receives enough signals that match the outcome (a simple majority of matches is not sufficient) or when he is consistently inaccurate and receives enough signals that do not match the outcome (a majority of matches is not necessary).
-Hence, when the agent cannot strategically misreport his signals, the principal screens using both the accuracy and the consistency of the agent's information.
+Here, the principal can screen the agent-even in the absence of a public outcome-by using the variance of the observed signals: since the good type receives more precise information, he is more likely to receive signal profiles with a large proportion of identical signals (or, equivalently, profiles with lower signal variance).
+The public outcome provides another means of screening as, in addition to decreased variance, the good type is more likely to receive signal profiles in which a large fraction of signals match the outcome.
+Hence, the principal's optimal hiring decision in this benchmark takes the form of two thresholds: one for accuracy and one for consistency (Theorem 1).
+Here, the agent is hired either when he receives sufficiently many signals matching the realized outcome (more than the accuracy threshold) or sufficiently many signals mismatching the realized outcome (more than the consistency threshold).1 Hence, when the agent cannot strategically report his signals, the principal screens using both the accuracy and the consistency of the agent's information.
 Note that, given a profile of received signals, the order in which the signals arrive plays no role as they are generated from a conditionally i.i.d. process.

 An immediate and important economic insight is that when the agent is free to report his signals strategically, the optimal mechanism does not screen using consistency.
 The reason is quite intuitive: it is always possible for the agent to report consistent signals regardless of the actual information he receives.
 Instead, we show that it is optimal for the principal to screen using a combination of the accuracy of the agent's signals along with the order in which they arrive.
-Specifically, our main result shows that the optimal deterministic mechanism takes the very simple form of a prediction mechanism: the principal optimally chooses a time period $T^ \leq T$ to solicit a single prediction of the final outcome, and the agent is hired if and only if that prediction matches that outcome (Theorem 3).
-The principal utilizes the order in which the signals arrive by ignoring information that arrives after $T^$ .
+Specifically, our main result shows that the optimal deterministic mechanism takes the very simple form of a prediction mechanism: the principal optimally chooses a time period $\overline{T} \leq T$ to solicit a single prediction of the final outcome, and the agent is hired if, and only if, that prediction matches that outcome (Theorem 3).2 The principal utilizes the order in which the signals arrive by ignoring information that arrives after \overline{T} .

 This result has a number of features that are worth emphasizing.
 It may be surprising to some readers (perhaps in light of the "testing experts" literature we discuss below) that screening is possible at all in this strategic environment, especially when the principal's only screening instrument is a coarse hiring decision.
 Unlike the benchmark case, screening a strategic agent is not possible in the absence of a public outcome as the bad type is free to follow any reporting strategy.
 However, with a public outcome, screening becomes possible: since the good type receives more precise information, his prediction (if truthful) of the outcome in any period is more likely to be correct than the bad type's.
-Thus, a hiring rule where the agent is picked if and only if his prediction in a given period turns out to be accurate is more likely (compared to the initial belief) to result in the hiring of the good type.
-Moreover, focusing on a single period's prediction (and ignoring the agent's reports
+Thus, a hiring rule where the agent is picked if, and only if, his prediction in a given period turns out to be accurate is more likely (compared to the initial belief) to result in the hiring of the good type.
+Moreover, focusing on a single period's prediction (and ignoring the agent's reports at all other periods) also ensures that it is optimal for the strategic agent to sincerely predict the outcome he believes to be more likely.